Raffee/BankTest/README.md

 The service hosts a webhook at `POST /webhooks/interest-repayment-due`.

-When the webhook is triggered, the API now retrieves the latest settlement and principal ledger movements (filtered by the configured transaction channel) to determine outstanding arrears and the available balance.
-Only the current month's retained and serviced interest amounts need to be supplied by the caller.
+When the webhook is triggered, the API retrieves the latest settlement and principal ledger movements (filtered by the configured transaction channel) to determine outstanding arrears and the available balance.
+It also queries the loan details service for the nominal interest rate and the retained/serviced rate portions so it can split the total interest due that the caller supplies.

 ## Sample webhook payload